Satara City Landscape

 At dusk when the city lights up, the view from the hilltop changes.
 The inhabited areas shine amidst the hills engulfed by darkness like a shining bowl.
 It is lovely to see how at different points in time the different landscapes get highlighted.

 As we moved on the roads leading to Windmills, Thoseghar falls, Kaas and Sajjangad, there was no way to miss the hues of green color spread on the various valleys, with animals grazing in some of them, flower beds on another.
-Explore the above places to visit in Satara during your tour.
+Explore the above places to visit during your tour.

 Recommend you to read following Travel Blog on places to visit in Maharashtra.